yacy/yacy_search_server/help/Messages_p.md

 ## Page Architecture

-Content application pages store and render peer-local objects such as bookmarks, messages, wiki text, tables, profiles, or translations.
+Content application pages store and render peer-local objects such as bookmarks, messages, tables, profiles, or translations.
 They combine form editing with a rendered view of the stored object.

 | Control | Meaning | Values or examples |
 | --- | --- | --- |